Organized crime in London, Ontario: 1992

 On March 12, 1992.
 As a part of a crackdown on the Outlaws and their support club the Annihilators, London Police, along with members of the Canadian Armed Forces from the Wolseley Barracks(called in for the use of their metal detectors) launched a series of raids dubbed Operation Bandito.
 Police targeted the Outlaws MC chapter in London, their support club the Annihilators MC which was located in nearby St. Thomas at the time was also raided.
 Authorities eventually charged 15 members and 3 associates, this included two members of the Outlaws London chapter and several members of the associated St. Thomas-based Annihilators with a total of 66 narcotics and weapons charges.
 Police had also seized significant amounts of cocaine, marijuana, several restricted firearms and over $52,000(over $110,000 at current rates of inflation) in cash.

 Authorities had been aided by Micheal Simmons, he was related to the President of the Outlaws London chapter and had sought out London Police Service to deliver an offer of becoming an informant.
 The London Police Service was extremely surprised by this but immediately accepted his offer and gave him a list of 12 individuals that they wanted him to gather information on.
 Simmons began preparing himself to prospect for the Outlaws, he used his influential position as the president's brother to gain trust with the club's members, as they showed him a great amount of respect due to his blood connection.

 From 1991 to 1992, he gathered evidence on his brother and other members of club, all while working with an undercover officer.
 By early 1992 the authorities believe they had the necessary evidence to move against the Outlaws.
 The raids on March 12, led to the arrests of 18 individuals including Simmons brother who was forced to pay a fine of $25,000 and was sentenced to 10 years in prison.
 However Simmons identity was not properly protected as the undercover officer was present during the apprehension of the accused, his identity had also been openly revealed by the judge during the case.
-He would eventually fall out of favor and be removed from the witness protection program in 1994.
+He would eventually fall out of favour and be removed from the witness protection program in 1994.